Since the start of the COVID-19 pandemic in late 2019, there have been more than

-The coronavirus that causes COVID-19 primarily travels through droplets in the air.
-These droplets occur when somebody who has the virus sneezes, speaks, or coughs.
+The new coronavirus that causes COVID-19 primarily travels through droplets in the air when someone with an infection sneezes, speaks, or coughs.
 When you breathe in these droplets, the virus enters your body and can replicate.

 It’s suspected that the virus can also be transmitted through the eyes.

 The virus responsible for the 2003 SARS outbreak is genetically similar to the coronavirus that causes COVID-19.